Catch the Moon

-Catch the Moon is an album by Lisa Loeb and Elizabeth Mitchell released in 2003 by Artemis Records.
-The album is a collection of children's music played in a folk music style.
+Catch the Moon is the second studio album by Liz and Lisa, a musical duo consisting of Lisa Loeb and Elizabeth Mitchell, released in 2003 by Artemis Records.
+The album presents a collection of folk songs for children.
 It comes in the form of a child's cardboard storybook written by Erin Courtney and illustrated by Bonnie Brook Mitchell.
 The CD slides out the top of the back cover.